takashikik/adk-python/.gemini/WORK/pr_message.md

 None.
 This is a purely additive feature with default value `False`, maintaining backward compatibility.

 ## Testing
-- ✅ All 3,810 existing unit tests pass without regression
+- All 3,810 existing unit tests pass without regression
-- ✅ New test suite with 12 comprehensive test cases
+- New test suite with 12 comprehensive test cases
-- ✅ Live mode functionality tested and verified
+- Live mode functionality tested and verified
-- ✅ Transfer-related tests (24 tests) all pass
+- Transfer-related tests (24 tests) all pass
+- Built and confirmed that it works as expected, with child agents forwarding data to the parent agent.

 ## Performance Considerations
 - Optimized import of `google.genai.types.Part` moved to module level to avoid repeated imports during runtime